Sports Coach Logo Sports Coach Training Principles Fitness Components

 (b) Mind-wandering with little or no focus on the event (lack of focus and planning)

-(c) Aware of crowds and specific people and landmarks.
+(c) Be aware of crowds, specific people, and landmarks.
 Aware of every mile and step when tired

 Cross country (a) A range of emotions - aggression at the start, relatively relaxed in mid-race and aggressive on hills and finish (positive)